Nov 29

 Manager of Development

 Ruth is an experienced fundraiser with over six years of experience in campaign management, event planning, and donor stewardship.
 She began her work in fundraising with organizations working in the Human Services sector in 2015, with a focus on women with children.
 From there, she moved on to work on efforts to end homelessness among families, veterans, and unaccompanied adults in Massachusetts.
 Ruth sought to focus on reproductive justice and equity by learning the intersections of race, health care, and housing.
 She is joining the Reproductive Health Access Project with hopes of enhancing its efforts of expanding access to reproductive health care and knowledge for all.
-Ruth earned her Bachelor of Arts in Political Science with a focus on Non-profit management and a minor in Social Justice from Virginia Commonwealth University.
+Ruth earned her Bachelor of Arts in Political Science with a focus on Non-profit Management and a minor in Social Justice from Virginia Commonwealth University.

-Madison Pettaway, BA (she/hers)
+Madison Pettaway, BA (any pronouns)

 Organizing and Advocacy Associate